Alfresco/docs-alfresco/content-services/latest/develop/overview-ext-points.md

 title: Overview of Extension Points
 ---

-The Alfresco Content Services product has always been very easy to extend and customize so it can manage content from different types of domains, such as healthcare, finance, government, insurance, and manufacturing.
+The Content Services product has always been very easy to extend and customize so it can manage content from different types of domains, such as healthcare, finance, government, insurance, and manufacturing.
 This is supported by so called *Extension Points*.
 An extension point is a supported interface that can be used to customize the product.